sarveshkale2000/AWS-S3-Cloudfront-Website/README.md

 # AWS CloudFront and S3 Secure Static Website Hosting

 This project demonstrates how to securely host a static website using AWS CloudFront and an S3 bucket.
-The S3 bucket is kept private, and content is served through CloudFront.
+## What is S3 and CloudFront?

+**Amazon S3 (Simple Storage Service)** is a scalable storage service that allows you to store and retrieve any amount of data at any time.
+S3 is commonly used to store static files, such as HTML, CSS, JavaScript, images, and videos.

+**Amazon CloudFront** is a Content Delivery Network (CDN) that delivers your content with low latency and high transfer speeds.
+CloudFront distributes content globally by caching it at edge locations closer to the end-users.
+When integrated with an S3 bucket, CloudFront can securely serve content while keeping the S3 bucket private.

 ## Project Overview